AstroJays-Hopkins/Documentation/content/docs/guides/guide-bits.md

 ```
 However the issue here is that the extracted bits will still be in their
 original columns, and thus will be as large as the originals.
 To remedy this, we
-can right shift byt the number of bits to make the LSB of the masked output to
+can right shift by the number of bits to make the LSB of the masked output to
 be in the 2^0 place.

 ```